Recent Legal Update

 Process & Timing

-1. Who files: The surviving spouse (or, in limited situations, an authorized agent/guardian).
+- Who files: The surviving spouse (or, in limited situations, an authorized agent/guardian).
 Where: The Clerk of Superior Court in the county where the estate is administered in North Carolina.
 What: A petition/claim in the estate file requesting the elective share and/or spouse’s allowance (and, if applicable, a petition to elect a life estate).
-When: Commonly within six months after letters testamentary or letters of administration are issued for elective share and spouse’s allowance claims.
+When: Commonly within six months after letters testamentary or letters of administration are issued for elective share claims; if a personal representative has been appointed, a spouse’s allowance claim also generally must be made within six months after letters are issued.

 Exceptions & Pitfalls